 Physical Abuse: slapping, bruising, coercing (including sexual coercion), cutting, burning, or forcibly restraining an older person.

 Neglect: refusing or failing to carry out caretaking responsibilities (e.g., withholding food, medicine, glasses or dentures); also, abandoning a dependent older person.

 Getting Help to Stop Elder Abuse

-You can discuss any problems or suspicion you have about elder abuse with complete confidentiality when you call the Department for the Aging's Elderly Crime Victims Resource Center at 212-442-3103.
-After hours, please leave your name, contact telephone number, address and the nature of your call; someone will call you back during regular business hours.
-If a senior is in immediate danger, please call 911.
+You can discuss any problems or suspicion you have about elder abuse with complete confidentiality when you call 311 and ask for the Department for the Aging's Elderly Crime Victims Resource Center.
+After hours, 311 will route you to Safe Horizon's hotline.

 When you connect to the Resource Center, a counselor will assist you and/or make a community referral.
 Services available to you include:

 - Emergency assistance

 - Protective services

 - Support counseling services